-This adorable kids beanie hat pattern is the perfect pattern for a beginner knitter.
+This adorable kids’ beanie hat pattern is the perfect pattern for a beginner knitter.

 The simple beanie hat is a basic hat your little one will love wearing almost as much as you’ll love seeing him or her in it.

-Scroll down for the free pattern or you can purchase a printer-friendly ad-free PDF here.
+Please scroll down to view the free pattern, or grab a printer-friendly ad-free PDF in my shop here.

 Kids Hat Knitting Pattern – Easy Level